-I only ask because my husband is, and really always has been one of our many obstacles to saving money.
+- I only ask because my mine is, and really always has been one of our many obstacles to saving money.
 He is my little spendthrift.
 Not that I’m blaming anyone for our lack of savings, but it does make saving a bit more difficult.
 How can it not?
 Honestly, though, I think it comes down to a difference of opinion in the way life should be lived.

 Somewhere Between Thrifty and Practical